Estimate Time4 min

 5. Employers may help fund your HSA

-And you're not tied to the HSA your employer provides access to.
-You can shop around to find the best HSA for you.
-But make sure to check that any matching from your employer still applies if you opt for another HSA provider.
+You're not tied to the HSA your employer provides.
+You can shop around and compare different options, but make sure any matching from your employer still applies if you opt for another HSA provider.

 6. HSAs offer a cushion when you change jobs